The GNFAC along with the Friends of GNFAC and ASMSU are sponsoring this course.

 Pre-registration is REQUIRED.

-New this year is a snowmobile specific field session on December 8th!
+We are back with a snowmobile specific field session on December 14th!

 Participants in the field course should have basic skiing and snowboarding skills with the appropriate equipment to negotiate “groomed” intermediate ski runs.
 Please bring skins or snowshoes for uphill travel.
-Although not required, an avalanche rescue beacon, shovel and probe will be very helpful for the field session.
+Although not required, an avalanche rescue beacon, shovel, and probe will be very helpful for the field session.
+If you are signing up for the Snowmobile Field Session you must have your own sled and feel comfortable with basic backcountry riding.

 You MUST attend both classroom sessions to go in the field on the weekend.